kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

 generic collection types and the standard functions that operate on them rather than creating highly specialized functions that only work on a single type of object.
-The object-oriented approach, which most mainstream languages encourage, is to create objects that encapsulate both the data and behaviour of a specific type of "thing".
+The object-oriented approach, which most mainstream languages encourage, is to create objects that encapsulate both the data and behavior of a specific type of "thing".
 The practice that ClojureScript encourages, however, is to separate functions and data.
 Data is pure information, and functions are pure transformations of data.